khmarbaise/mdt/README.md

 Maven Deployment Tool
 =====================

-You use Maven to build your artifacts and via mvn release:perform you will deploy the artifact to a Maven repository.
+You use Maven to build your artifacts and via mvn release:perform you are deploying your artifact to a Maven repository.

 But then?
-Isn''t the next locigal step to deploy on a Tomcat, JBoss etc. ?
+Isn''t the next locigal step to deploy on a Tomcat, JBoss etc. in development, test or production environment?
+But how to do that?

-Now the step is to extract an artifact (war, ear, etc.) and deploy it to a single or mutliple servers?
+This is the intention of the Maven Deployment Tool (mdt) to help within the next logical steps towards your development, test or production environment.

+It will support mutliple servers like clusters etc.

 License